Service Profit Chain Model and Steps explained

-This article explains the theory of the Service Profit Chain in a practical way.
+Service Profit Chain model: this article explains the theory of the Service Profit Chain model, developed by W. Earl Sasser, Leonard Schlesinger and James Heskett in a practical way.
+Next to wthat the model is, this article also highlights the steps to organize it this way and it’s relationship with leadership.
 After reading it, you understand the core of this strategy theory.
+Enjoy reading!

 - Profit – Customer loyalty